 On March 31, 2014, we entered into the Revolving Credit Facility through an amendment to the Prior Credit Facility.
-The Revolving Credit Facility provides us with the ability to borrow up to \$300.0 million with a sub-limit of up to \$50.0 million for letters of credit and includes an "accordion" feature which, if exercised, and subject to agreement by the lenders and the satisfaction of certain conditions, would increase total commitments by up to \$100.0 million.
+On October 27, 2016, we entered into a third amendment to our Revolving Credit Facility that, among other things, revised our maintenance covenants to provide additional flexibility, reduced the aggregate principal amount of the revolving loan commitments to \$200.0 million and added a condition to borrowing and a repayment mechanism in connection with excess cash amounts.
+As amended, the Revolving Credit Facility provides us with the ability to borrow up to \$200.0 million with a sub-limit of up to \$50.0 million for letters of credit and includes an "accordion" feature which, if exercised, and subject to agreement by the lenders and the satisfaction of certain conditions, would increase total commitments by up to \$100.0 million.
 Our availability under the Revolving Credit Facility may be limited by the terms of the 7.750% Senior Notes.
 Advances under the Revolving Credit Facility at the closing were used to refinance indebtedness incurred under the Prior Credit Facility.
 The Revolving Credit Facility matures in March 2019.

-As of December 31, 2015, we had \$90.0 million outstanding under our Revolving Credit Facility, which bears interest at the London Interbank Offered Rate ("LIBOR") plus a margin of 225 basis points.
+As of December 31, 2016, we had \$65.0 million outstanding under our Revolving Credit Facility, which bears interest at the London Interbank Offered Rate ("LIBOR") plus a margin of 225 basis points.
 In addition, we are required to pay a quarterly commitment fee based on our ratio of funded debt to EBITDA, as defined.
-As of December 31, 2015, the commitment fee was 50.0 basis points.
+As of December 31, 2016, the commitment fee was 50.0 basis points.
 For additional information about the terms of the Revolving Credit Facility, see Note 8 to our Consolidated Financial Statements included in Item 8 of this Annual Report on Form 10-K.